tomstafford/psy6422/040-projects.Rmd

 Create project containing script to generate plots from this data: [anscombe.csv](static/anscombe.csv) (template script [here](static/project1.R); find completed example on google drive)

 Share this project with another student on the course.
+[2021 see this file for who](https://docs.google.com/spreadsheets/d/1voRTo2A22_zAkZ4QRHe823N04QiNBqunX2MSuVRD09o/edit?usp=sharing)

 Run the project shared with you, complete this checklist.